One of the more popular questions we hear about religious dating is whether or not dating a non-Christian is a good or a bad idea.

 Now that you have all of the information, what are you supposed to do with it?
 Well, it all depends on where you are in the dating process.
 Here are some different scenarios you might be in when it comes to dating a non-Christian and what we think might be the best course forward.

 - You’re just starting to date and haven’t met anyone yet – Why not just date Christians moving forward?
-Take advantage of some of the Christian dating sites we’ve recommended and avoid any issues altogether.
+Take advantage of some of the Christian dating apps we’ve recommended and avoid any issues altogether.

 - You’ve started dating and are talking to some people who aren’t Christians - If you’re at this point, it’s really not too late to restart your search for Christian singles.
 Again, it’s the easiest way to avoid issues now or later on down the road if the relationship goes well.